spectral-compute/hypercast/server/docs/configuration/Fields.md

 |---------------------|---------|---------|---------------------------------------------------------------------------|
 | `historyLength`     | 90      | Integer | The amount of time, in seconds, to make historical segments available.    |
 | `persistentStorage` |         | String  | Where to store the DASH files permanently.
 They're not stored if not set. |

+### `channels.uid`

+The UID to use for the channel.
+This is useful for URLs that might otherwise conflict with stale versions in a cache.
+If not given, this is automatically filled in with a value that's intended to be unique each time.

 ## `directories`